 **This information is being provided as informational only.
 Austin Community College is not involved in enrolling or supporting those who are interested in participating in this program.**

-We also want to ensure students have the skills they need to use the technology provided.
-One-on-one training and support is available (virtually) on the following academic technologies:
+In addition to technical support, Student Technology Services also wants to ensure students have the skills they need to use the technology provided.
+One-on-one training and support is available on the following academic technologies:

 Both in-person and virtual one-on-one training is offered through the STS Computer Centers.
 Additional information regarding one-on-one training can be found on the Computer Centers webpage.